September 13, 2024

 - Asset approach: This approach calculates selling value by deducting the value of liabilities from that of assets.
 Including asset valuation within a valuation report is helpful if expensive facilities and equipment are included in the sale.
 It’s not the standard method for medical practices, though, as a practice’s overall financial performance is not directly tied to the value of its underlying assets.

 - Market approach: The market approach derives a valuation by comparing those of similar practices in the area.
 This could be useful in an area with a high concentration of medical practices.
-But the market approach is not a standard method for valuing medical practices because these businesses vary widely in services, facilities, specializations, and patient relationships.
+However, the market approach is not a standard method for valuing medical practices because these businesses vary widely in services, facilities, specializations, and patient relationships.
 Too many variables distinguish one practice’s potential to perform financially from another’s for this method to be informative in most cases.

 - Rule of thumb approach: This approach values a practice at a multiple of annual revenue.
 Common multiples for general practitioners are 0.5–0.9 times gross annual revenue.
 Specialist practices in fields like oncology and neurology can justify higher multiples.
 While the method is simple and versatile, it leaves significant gaps in analysis.
 For example, it does not account for expenses.

-Consult with a valuation professional can help owners decide which method will produce the most relevant valuation for their practice.
+Consulting with a valuation professional can help owners decide which method will produce the most relevant valuation for their practice.
 The best consultants are familiar with all four methods and are open to applying the one an owner feels is suitable for their practice.
 Owners can also present a valuation that accounts for the findings of more than one of these methods.

 Determining a Multiple for a Medical Practice